 The drum doesn’t turn at all

-How tight should a drive belt be on a washing machine?
+How tight should a drive belt be?

 Not all motors have carbon brushes fitted

 Note that many washing machines these days have brush-less motors.
 These motors are generally more reliable, and quieter.
 They are usually totally silent during wash, so you only really hear the water being splashed about.

 If you have a brushless motor and the motor is not running then it obviously can’t be caused by worn brushes, so after checking the connections and motor plug you’d be better calling in an appliance engineer

 If you think the carbon brushes have just worn out and need replacing many people do successfully replace them.
 But you must be competent to carry out such DIY repairs.
 I have articles with diagnostic help specifically for the most common Hotpoint & Creda motors.

 I’ve covered the most common reasons why the drum isn’t turning on a washing machine.
 But there are many other possible causes, which are less appropriate for DIY repairs.
 If none of the above helps, then the main thing is to check the wiring and connections on the motor plug and wiring harness.

 In some washing machines if the tacho coil has fallen off the motor under its cover it can stop working.
 There is information on the tacho coil here – Tacho coil.

 Then there are unexpected anomalies that make fault-finding even harder.
 Some washing machine brands such as Hotpoint, Creda, Indesit, and Ariston running specific software can even stop the motor from running if the main suppressor filter is open circuit.
 This is totally counter-intuitive.